Pramac Ems Features Special Modes for C&i Battery Storage Sites

 Smart Self-Consumption: Precision Charging for Price Peaks

 One of the most impactful features of Pramac’s EMS is its Smart Self-Consumption mode, which uses photovoltaic and load forecasts alongside spot-market electricity prices to strategically charge and discharge battery energy storage systems (BESS).
-By charging during low-price windows and discharging when tariffs spike, C&I sites can significantly reduce residual grid purchases.
 This isn’t just about storing solar power—it’s about leveraging predictive analytics to turn every kilowatt-hour into a cost advantage.

 This approach is particularly valuable for facilities with significant daily load variability.
 By anticipating demand peaks and aligning them with energy storage cycles, operators can flatten their load profile, reducing exposure to grid demand charges and creating more predictable operating costs.